ossf/package-manager-best-practices/review/npm.md

        attack vector to be aware of.
 For example: [JSONStream](https://www.npmjs.com/package/JSONStream), [jsonstream](https://www.npmjs.com/package/jsonstream).

-    1. Note: Non-ASCII characters are [not supported in npm package names](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#name), so developers need not worry about homograph attacks, whereby an attacker names their package using non-ascii characters that render similar to an
+    1. Note: Non-ASCII characters are [no longer supported in npm package names](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#name), so developers need not worry about homograph attacks, whereby an attacker names their package using non-ascii characters that render similar to an